U.S. Supreme Court turns away companies in California tax dispute

-Russia's Novak says ready to work with OPEC on oil market stabilization

-ISTANBUL Russian Energy Minister Alexander Novak said on Tuesday that Moscow was ready to work with OPEC group in order to stabilize global oil markets.

-WASHINGTON The U.S. Supreme Court on Tuesday rejected a challenge by Procter & Gamble Co and other companies to the way California imposes taxes on businesses that operate in multiple states.
+WASHINGTON (Reuters) - The U.S. Supreme Court on Tuesday rejected a challenge by Procter & Gamble Co and other companies to the way California imposes taxes on businesses that operate in multiple states.

 The justices left in place a December 2015 ruling by the California Supreme Court that California is not bound by a 1967 agreement between states that set a formula for calculating taxes.
 California, which joined the Multistate Tax Compact in 1974, changed the formula in 1993.